• Skip to primary navigation

 Top Tips

 • If you're struggling to mix the butter and sugar, use an electric whisk or stand mixer to help you along.
-There's a bit more sugar than butter so it can get quite tough.
+There's a bit more sugar than butter so it can be quite tough, especially if you're baking in winter.

 • The cookies will look underbaked when you take them out of the oven.
 Resist the urge to keep baking!